charles25565/uflare/README.md

 ### Configuration

-You may want to review `config` and change the path.
+You may want to review `config.sh` and change the path.

 ### Building